comp1100/comp1100.github.io/_sources/workshops/Week_7_prototyping.md

 ---

-> In this studio, we will experiment with paper prototyping, and look at how to gain feedback from paper prototyping.
+> In this studio, we will experiment with paper prototyping, and learn how to gather feedback from it.

 We will do the following  exercises: